ramanakshay/ramanakshay.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a final-year student at [Vellore Institute of Technology](https://vit.ac.in) studying Computer Science.
-I am interested in the foundations of machine learning.
-Specifically, I want to work on ways to improve the generalization power and learning capability of neural networks.
+I'm a first-year master's student studying computer science at NYU Courant.
+I am interested in the foundations of machine learning and intelligence.
+Specifically, I am working on ways to improve the generalization power and learning capability of neural networks.

-I am into books, music, and running.